jacklul/asuswrt-usb-raspberry-pi/README.md

 Great way to run [Pi-hole](https://pi-hole.net) in your network on a budget Raspberry Pi Zero!

-**Warning: This cannot be used together with Entware/Optware/Asus Download Master on stock firmware.**
+**Warning: This cannot be used together with Optware / Asus Download Master on stock firmware.**

 Everything here was tested on **RT-AX58U v2** on official firmware available at the time.